-Prague Castle lies on top of Castle Hill in the Castle District and dominates the skyline of Prague like no other building.
+Prague Castle (Pražský hrad) lies on top of Castle Hill in the Castle District and dominates the skyline of Prague like no other building.
 It is the largest ancient castle in the world with an area of 70,000 square meters.
 Visiting the castle is undoubtedly one of the top things to do in Prague.

 The first records of the castle date back to 870 and parts of it have been rebuilt over the years due to destruction or fire.
 As a result, you can see signs of many Baroque, Gothic, and Renaissance features.
 It has been the seat of the Bohemian Kings and Holy Roman Emperors and since 1918, the residence of the President of the Czech Republic.

 4.1 St. Vitus Cathedral

-St. Vitus Cathedral is open Mon-Sat 9:00–17:00 and Sun 12:00–17:00.
+St. Vitus Cathedral is open Monday-Saturday: 09:00–17:00 and Sunday: 12:00–17:00.

-4.2 Old Royal Palace & Vladislav Hall
+4.2 Old Royal Palace

-The Old Royal Palace dates back to the 12th century.
-It was built in the graceful Romanesque style making it one of the most interesting buildings in the Prague Castle complex.
-It was once the ruling seat of the Bohemian royalty.
-A quick visit here should be enough.
+It dates back to the 12th century and was built in the graceful Romanesque style, making it one of the most interesting buildings in the Prague Castle complex.
+Its rather spartan facade conceals a fascinating building whose architectural style spans several centuries.

 The main attraction of the palace is the imposing Vladislav Hall, which was built in the 15th century.
 With its entwined ribbon vaulted ceiling, it represents the climax of late Gothic architecture.
 It is the largest ballroom in Europe and has a length of 60 meters and a height of 15 meters.

-4.3 Golden Lane (Zlatá ulička)
+4.3 Golden Lane

-Golden Lane is yet another charming part of the Prague Castle complex.
+Golden Lane (Zlatá ulička) is yet another charming part of the Prague Castle complex.
 Contrary to its name you won’t find any golden pavements or items here.
 It is actually named for the goldsmiths who moved into the houses in the 17th century.

-These picturesque houses now display medieval armory and textiles, and sell tourist souvenirs.
+These picturesque houses now display medieval armory and textiles and sell tourist souvenirs.
 Golden Lane was a haven for poor artists and writers in the 19th and 20th centuries.
-The most well known Czech author, Franz Kafka, even reputedly lived here for a year.
+The most well-known Czech author, Franz Kafka, even reputedly lived here for a year.